From the Archives: Ascendo System M Loudspeaker

 Enter the flagship Ascendo System M

-Lets Get Physical
+Let’s Get Physical

 Ascendo M-S-Lapis-Blue_01.jpgThe Ascendo System M and Z model, equipped with the same external metal bridge designed to both support the ribbon tweeter right above the bass/mid section and to expunge all unwanted resonances.
-The only difference between the Systems Z and the M is when you look at the mid/woofer enclosure.
+The only difference between the Systems Z and the M is evident when examining the mid/woofer enclosure.
 Tweeter and midrange drivers (8” SEAS) are identical.
 What makes the System M more expensive is its substantially bigger woofer than the System Z thanks to an 11” Eton woofer hidden inside its belly versus the smaller 8” housed inside the System Z. This gives the System Z a more slender look, making it more of an eye catcher and thus more WAF friendly.

 Listening Room Ascendo b.jpg